-If you require these ports remain open, ensure that you change the default administrator and command line interface passwords to be very secure.
-For information about changing the default administrator password, refer to the Avaya Video Communications Systems Administrator Guide.
+If you require these ports to remain open, ensure that you change the default administrator and command line interface passwords to be very secure.
+For information about changing the default administrator password, refer to "Changing the Administrator Password" in the Avaya Video Communications Systems Administrator Guide.